 2 cups unsweetened apple juice or apple cider

 2 Tbsp. lemon juice (about 1/2 lemon) (improves the brightness of the sauce)

 1 Tbsp. cinnamon (optional)

-1-2 Tbsp sugar to taste, added at the end of cooking time (not needed to Miss Party’s taste, but optional if a sweeter applesauce is preferred)
+1-2 Tbsp sugar (optional), added at the end of cooking time (Miss Party’s family prefers unsweetened applesauce)

 1) Put apples, 6-8 apple peels (for added flavor), apple juice or cider, and lemon juice into a large, deep skillet or stock pot, on high heat and cover.

-2) Once liquid has begun to boil, cut heat back to medium high, stir and continue cooking for 15-20 minutes, until apples are soft.
+2) Once liquid has begun to boil, immediately cut heat back to medium, stir and continue cooking for 15-20 minutes, until apples are soft.
 Stir occasionally.

 3) Turn off heat.
 Pick out the apple peels.
 While still in skillet or pot, mash apples with a potato masher to desired chunkiness, stir.
 Taste for sweetness, add cinnamon and sugar, if desired.
 Cover again and let sauce cool.